SPOT

 Lake Shumarinai

-Lake Shumarinai was created as part of the construction of the Uryu Dam, and is the largest man-made lake in Japan, with a surface area roughly the size of 30 Tokyo Disneylands.
-The Lake Shumarinai area was designated a prefectural natural park in 1974 (Showa 49), and is home to a vast expanse of virgin land that is subject to strict conservation regulations, and still retains its original natural form.
+Lake Shumarinai is a dam lake created in conjunction with the construction of Uryu Dam, and is the largest man-made lake in Japan, with a surface area roughly the size of 30 Tokyo Disneylands.
+The Lake Shumarinai area was designated a prefectural natural park in 1974 (Showa 49), and is home to a vast expanse of virgin land that is subject to strict regulations for nature conservation, and still retains its original natural form.

-The lake, with 13 islands of various sizes, changes its appearance with each season.
-The complex topography, reminiscent of a Nordic fjord, nurtures lake creatures and deep virgin forests, and the lake, surrounded by deep nature, is known as a mysterious lake, home to the Japanese Hucho, the largest freshwater fish in Japan.
-During trout season, anglers from within and outside Hokkaido, and sometimes even from overseas, visit the lake, and in winter, it becomes a lively place for smelt fishing.
+The lake, which is home to 13 islands of various sizes, changes its appearance with each season.
+The intricate topography, reminiscent of a Nordic fjord, nurtures lake creatures and deep virgin forests, and the lake, surrounded by such deep nature, is known as a mysterious lake, home to the Japanese huchen, Japan's largest freshwater fish, known as a mystical fish.
+During trout season, anglers from within and outside Hokkaido, and sometimes even from overseas, visit the lake, and in winter, it becomes a popular spot for smelt fishing.

 During the summer camping season, many campers visit the area.
-As it is not a tourist destination, it is popular with experienced campers and riders, and one of its features is that it has many repeat visitors as a place where they can relax and spend their time.
+As it is not a tourist destination, it is popular with experienced campers and motorcyclists, and one of its features is that it has many repeat visitors as a place where they can relax and spend their time on their own.

 Location